modular/modular/LLCL/docs/AsyncValue.md

 This is extremely handy for capturing and working with values, but you'll note that there is a footgun here due to C++'s lack of order of evaluation rules.
-We can't just use `input->andThen([input = std::move(input), ...` because the compiler might evaluate the `std::move` before the load of input for the base expression.
+We can't just use `input->andThenSync([input = std::move(input), ...` because the compiler might evaluate the `std::move` before the load of input for the base expression.

-Another downside of this style of `andThen` is that it is capturing a pointer to the value being waited on.
+Another downside of this style of `andThenSync` is that it is capturing a pointer to the value being waited on.
 This can increase the size of the lambda and increase the chances of an out-of-line representation for the function.
-To address both of these problems, you can use a form of `andThen` that gets passed in a reference to the value when it is available.
+To address both of these problems, you can use a form of `andThenSync` that gets passed in a reference to the value when it is available.
 The same thing as above can be expressed as: